AD-Papers-Material/SubsamplingMethods/README.md

     since it is a close region.
 Similarity is computed via characteristic-specific algorithms (check the R code online at
     <https://github.com/AD-Papers-Material/SubsamplingMethods>), and is
-    evaluated with a priority chosen by the user, that is either hospital size similarity is considered followed by location similarity or vice-versa.
+    evaluated with a priority chosen by the user: either hospital size similarity is considered followed by location similarity or vice-versa.
 In case of ties, the
     ![QS](https://latex.codecogs.com/png.latex?QS "QS") is used while
     random selection if also the
     ![QS](https://latex.codecogs.com/png.latex?QS "QS") is equal.